Treatments for coronavirus

 Coronavirus oral antiviral treatments are being evaluated through a study called PANORAMIC, run by the University of Oxford.

-The second stage of the study will evaluate a medicine called Paxlovid.
+The second stage of the study is evaluating a medicine called Paxlovid.
 This stage is taking place through localised study sites.
 This is because the health professionals recruiting participants into the study need access to medical record data to see if the medicine is suitable for individuals before they can enter the study.